 Male Cross-Dressing and Relationships

-For a male cross-dresser, the desire to wear women’s clothes and take on a female persona often brings forth a mixed set of emotions.
-On one hand, it can be deeply refreshing and relaxing to escape into the feminine side of oneself, which may include female clothes, make-up, or other taking on any perceived feminine activity or identity.
-Yet, this sometimes comes with a price of feeling shamed or guilty since it is contrary to society’s stereotypical view of what a male should be.
-For some men, crossdressing or the desire to crossdress, has been a long held secret struggle, resulting in symptoms such as shame, depression and frustration.
-If married to an unknowing or unapproving spouse or partner, things can be even more stressful.
-There can be a fear of unwillingly hurting one’s spouse by being honest about one’s crossdressing feelings, and there is the fear of being abandoned if she disapproves.
-Yet, at the same time, crossdressing can feel very natural, bring feelings of comfort, relaxation and peace.
-A potentially confusing dilemma!
+For a male cross dresser, the desire to wear women’s clothes and take on a female persona often brings forth a mixed set of emotions.
+On one hand, it can be deeply refreshing and relaxing to escape into the feminine side of oneself, which may include wearing female clothes, make-up, or taking on a feminine activity or identity.
+Yet, this type of expression can come with a price of feeling shame or guilt since it is contrary to society’s stereotypical view of what a male “should be”.

-Psychotherapy will not make the desire to wear women’s clothes and adopt a female persona go away, but it can help crossdressers work through any issues that may sabotage positive self-esteem and resolve issues affected by crossdressing.
-The goal is to reach a positive sense of self with acceptance, approval, self-respect and the ability to thrive.
 Therapy provides a confidential place for partners to be heard and validated by each other, set guidelines for the relationship, and to promote respect and a deeper appreciation for each others wants, needs, concerns and boundaries.
-Crossdressing is workable in a relationship or marriage when both people are willing to compromise and there is a mutual desire to make things work.
-Couples that make decisions on working and learning to cope together, often strengthen the relationship with a greater capacity for intimacy and passion.
+Cross dressing is workable in a relationship or marriage when both people are willing to compromise and there is a mutual desire to make things work.
+Couples who work together with mutual respect for one another and the marriage, often strengthen their relationship with a greater capacity for intimacy and passion.

 Houston Chronicle Newspaper – “Male Cross Dressers Admit Self-Expression Can be Risky”, Allan Turner Editorial